 Though you'd never know it now, I was a shy pup, often happier with my nose in a book than in a large group.
 I think this is why I have a soft spot for timid dogs now.
 It is my greatest joy to help them gain confidence in the world.

 I am a proud dog aunt to my sister's Lab mix and Great Dane.
-Everyone says they're the most well-behaved dogs.
-Her training skills came naturally, and it's hard not to be jealous.
-Her bird, however, could use some work.
+Everyone says they're the most well-behaved dogs, but I just adopted a wonderful Border Collie mix, so now they've got competition.

 10 Random Facts